[[UPDATED October 13, 2016]]

 One very helpful Facebook feature if you are a community manager is the ability to switch between your own profile and your page profile when posting and commenting on Facebook.

-On your own page, you may want to post as the page (so your post is distributed to your fans newsfeed), probably mainly comment as your page too, but from time to time, you may want to reply to fans using your own profile.
+On your own page, you may want to post and comment as your page.
+But from time to time, you may want to reply to fans using your own profile.
 A response from a person rather than a brand can definitely help you look more real and human.
 That’s something I do very often, especially if I personally know the person I’m responding too!

-Before, it was an “all-or-nothing”, you had a blue bar on the top of the page allowing you to switch between your page or your personal profile for anything you would do on the page:
+Before, it was an “all-or-nothing.”
+Facebook featured a blue bar on the top of the page allowing you to switch between your page or your personal profile for anything you would do on the page:

 The new system is much more flexible.

 Each post on your page has a small icon at the bottom right where you can immediately see the account you’re using to comment and, by clicking on it, you can switch accounts in a second.
 That drop-down is post specific, meaning that you may choose to comment for a specific post as yourself without affecting other actions you may take on the page.

 In this example, our content director can choose to comment to this specific post as either Agorapulse or herself.